The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Two X-ray and Radio Luminous Quasars

 \section{Two X-ray and Radio Luminous Quasars}

 In this section, we focus on the properties of the new eROSITA quasars J202040-621509 and J020916-562650.
-Both are radio-bright, but are intrinsically very different sources.
-We identify them respectively as a rare high-redshift radio-loud broad absorption line quasar (BAL QSO) and an equally rare high-redshift blazar.
+Both are radio-bright but are intrinsically very different sources.
+We identify them respectively as a high-redshift jetted broad absorption line quasar (BAL QSO) and a high-redshift blazar.